WestDRI/wgpages/content/chapel2/chapel-13-multi-locale-chapel.md

 For the rest of this class we assume that you have a working multi-locale Chapel environment, whether provided by a Docker container or by multi-locale Chapel on a physical HPC cluster.
-We will run all examples on four nodes with two cores per node.
+We will run all examples on 3 nodes with 2 cores per node.

 <!-- ```sh -->
 <!-- $ chpl mycode.chpl -o mybinary -->